ConnorNewton13/Quiz-Bowl-Quarterly-Assesment-3/README.md

 Database-Driven: Questions are stored and fetched from an SQLite database.

 Database Setup
-The questions are stored in an SQLite database called quiz_bowl.db.
+The questions are stored in an SQLite database called quiz_bowl.py.
 You need to ensure the database is set up with the required tables and data.

 Steps to Initialize Database
 Download or clone this project.